MazuhSoftwares/octo-call/README.md

 First, setup up your cloud environment:

 - Go to [Firebase Console](https://console.firebase.google.com/).
 - Create a new project for you to store your testing Octo Call data (no need of Analytics).
 - Create credentials for Web and it'll output your Firebase config values.
-- Create a ".env.development.local" with your data, but following ".env.development.sample" structure.
+- Create a `.env.development.local` with your data, but following `.env.development.sample` structure.
+- On Firebase Console, go to "Authentication" menu option, and enable Google authentication provider.
+- On Firebase Console, go to "Firestore Database" menu option, and create one for you (in "testing mode" for local tests).

 Restart your development server so they can load.